codingphun/aws-serverless-workshop/DevOps/3_XRay/README.md

 Now that the CodeCommit Git repository has been seeded with new source code, you will need to fetch the changes locally so that you may modify the code.
 Typically, this is accomplished using the `git pull` command, however for the workshop we have replaced the repository with a new history and different Git commands will be used.

-Using your preferred Git client, run the commands on your local **uni-api** Git repository:
+Using your preferred Git client or Cloud9 IDE, run the commands on your local **uni-api** Git repository:

 ```bash
 git fetch --all